mojosulo/Mech_105/false_position/readme.md

 ### Future Improvements:
 - Condense code
-- adapt to work with `sym` defined function
+- Adapt to work with `sym` defined function

 \*Relative approximate error and `es` and `ea` are computed as (new - old)/(new)